guyhaytau/dnrf/README.md

 # dnrf
-An implementation of a Deep Neural Network with Random Forest
+A Keras implementation of a Deep Neural Network with Random Forest as written in P. Kontschieder, M. Fiterau, A. Criminisi, S. Rota Bulo, Deep neural decision forests, ICCV 2015.